HassanSajjad-302/HMake/README.md

 and also communicate theirs to their dependents.
-If in a round, ```RealBTarget::exitStatus``` of any one of the targets is not equal to ```EXIT_SUCCESS```, then HMake will exit early and not execute the remaining rounds.
+If in a round, ```RealBTarget::exitStatus``` of any one of the targets is not equal to ```EXIT_SUCCESS```, then HMake will exit early and not execute the last round.

 ### Example 6